MarkusKonk/specleanr/README.md

 in the same dataset.
 These outliers are then compared among methods to determine records, which are flagged by several methods called **absolute outliers** or **true outliers**.
-The total number of methods that a user can ensemble is user-based; however, at least 3 are expected to be set.
-The methods should be also at least from different categories.
-There are three main categories of outlier detection methods, namely **1) univariate methods**, **2) multivariate methods**, and **3) ecological ranges**.
-All the methods are set in **`multdetect()`** function and not individually to allow seamless comparison.
+The total number of methods that a user can ensemble is user-based; however, we expect the user to set at least **three** outlier detection methods.
+The methods should be also at least from different categories, which include **1) univariate methods**, **2) multivariate methods**, and **3) ecological ranges**.
+The must set all the methods using **`multdetect()`** function and not individual method functions to allow seamless comparison.

 **Univariate methods**

-These methods only consider one environmental predictor.
-It is advisable that an environmental predictor which directly affects the species should be used, for example, minimum temperature of the coldest month (IUCN 2012; Logez et al., 2012).
+These methods only detect outliers in one environmental predictor.
+It is strongly advisable that the user selects an environmental predictor which directly affects the species distribution, for example, minimum temperature of the coldest month (IUCN 2012; Logez et al., 2012).

 | Function           | Method implemented                     | Userword in **`multdetect()`** |
 |:-------------------|:---------------------------------------|-------------------------------:|